 Keep in mind that the FAA has the super vague regulation which prohibits you from acting in a careless or reckless manner which functionally acts as a catch-all.
 This gets thrown in as a charge for almost every FAA prosecution out there.
 Out of the 23 FAA enforcement actions against drone operators I studied, all 23 of them were charged with violating 91.13 (107.23 was NOT around at the time the prosecutions started).

-Unmanned aircraft can be flown as public aircraft under a public COA, as civil aircraft flown under a Section 333 exemption, as non-recreational unmanned aircraft under Part 107, or under Part 101 as a recreational unmanned aircraft.
+Unmanned aircraft can be flown as public aircraft under a public COA/COW, as civil aircraft flown under a Section 44807 exemption (formerly called Section 333 exemption), as non-recreational unmanned aircraft under Part 107, or under Section 44807 as a recreational unmanned aircraft.
 The classification of the aircraft will determine which set of regulations and standards are used.
-Below is a graphical summary of the requirements of each of the different classifications.
-Purple is where the burden of determining the standards is placed upon the remote pilot in command.
-Grey is where the FAA determines the standards.

 We are now going to explore each of the 4 options as they relate to drone education.

-A. Public Aircraft Operations Under a Public Certificate of Authorization (COA).
+Option 1.
+Public Aircraft Operations Under a Public COA/COW

-Public aircraft are those that (1) fall into 1 of 5 statutorily defined owned/operated situations, (2) are flying for a governmental purpose, and (3) are NOT flying for a commercial purpose.
-The big benefit to obtaining public aircraft status is the public aircraft operator determines their own standards for the pilot, aircraft, maintenance of the aircraft, and the medical standards of the pilot, but they still must fly under the restrictions given to them by the FAA as listed in the public certificate of authorization (COA).
+Public aircraft are those that (1) fall into 1 of 6 statutorily defined owned/operated situations, (2) are flying for a governmental purpose, and (3) are NOT flying for a commercial purpose.
+The big benefit to obtaining public aircraft status is the public aircraft operator determines their own standards for the pilot, aircraft, maintenance of the aircraft, and the medical standards of the pilot, but they still must fly under the restrictions given to them by the FAA as listed in the public certificate of authorization (COA) and/or certificate of waiver.

 Unfortunately, educators and schools are unable to fly unmanned aircraft under a public COA for education.
-(Keep in mind many universities are flying under public COAs but for purposes like aeronautical research.)
+(Keep in mind many universities are permitted to fly under public COAs for purposes like aeronautical research.)

 The FAA answered the question of whether education was a governmental function in a letter from Mark Bury of the FAA’s Chief Counsel’s Office to Jim Williams of the UAS Integration Office by saying: